BIDMCDigitalPsychiatry/LAMP-platform/docs/09-training/04-LAC/02-Clients/03-find_dbt.md

-# Open DBT Diary Card
+# Open the DBT Diary Card
 1. Log into the mindLAMP app or dashboard at dashboard.lamp.digital
 2. Navigate to the Assess tab.
 ![](../assets/feed.jpg)